manojdhakshan/TamilLite-Gan-A-Lightweight-graph-attention-network-for-Handwritten-Tamil-Character-Recognition-usi/README.md

 Verify that your API server is up and running by making a request to the GraphQL endpoint.

-With these steps, you should have a working API server deployed on Heroku.
+With these steps, we should have a working API server deployed on Heroku.
 Of course, there may be additional steps or modifications required depending on the specifics of your app and your requirements.
 But this should give you a good starting point.